eficode-academy/rf-advanced-web-katas/exercises/03-xpath-intro.md

 Following Robot Framework's best practices, we give our variable an UPPER CASE name.
 As we write more code, we can add new XPaths into the table of `Variables`, every time giving them meaningful names.

 We check if the dropdown is open, or not, and store the result in a local variable.
-We can then use `Run Keyword If` from BuiltIn library, to execute a keyword based on the value of `${element visible}`.
+We can the use Robot Framework's native inline `IF` to execute a keyword based on the value of `${element visible}`.

 ---